Legal Malpractice

 Why Choose Berniard Law Firm?

-We believe that the legal profession relies on accountability.
+We believe the legal profession relies on accountability.
 When a lawyer acts negligently, it hurts the reputation of all attorneys and harms the public.
-Whether you are in New Orleans or anywhere else in the state, we are aggressive, thorough, and unafraid to pursue justice against other law firms, regardless of their size or reputation.
+We are aggressive, thorough, and unafraid to pursue justice against other law firms, regardless of their size or reputation.

 Schedule Your Confidential Consultation